+Invite the children to make a Christmas ornament to think about today's story about God's peace.
 Provide copies of GN 2.
 Allow the children to color the pictures as you discuss.
 Ask: "What might these symbols stand for?"
 Encourage conversation about how the symbols relate to today's story.

-When the children have finished coloring, give each one an 8-inch length of yarn.
-Help them gather the ends and tie a knot or two, then set it aside.
-Have them cut the shape only on the solid lines, then fold along each of the dotted lines.
+When the children have finished coloring, give each an 8-inch length of yarn.
+Help them gather the ends and tie a knot or two then set it aside.
+Have them cut the shape only on the solid lines then fold along each of the dotted lines.
 Before gluing the tabs, have them turn the yarn loop knot-side down and place it under the two tabs with stars.
-Show the children how to glue each of the tabs to the side of the pyramid that folds nearest it.

-Have the children take their ornaments home and share the story of God's promise of peace with their family.

-LOVING AND SERVING GOD

-Invite the children to gather and lead them in cleaning the worship space.
+Show the children how to glue each of the tabs to the inside of the pyramid that folds nearest it.
+Have the children take the ornament home and share the story of God's promise of peace with their family.
+LOVING AND SERVING GOD Invite the children to gather and lead them in cleaning the worship space.
 Recalling the prayer walk in "Praying God's Grace," say a prayer for peace.
 Offer an opportunity for each child to say a prayer for someone or something mentioned during the prayer walk.
 Use the following format:

-"God, bring peace to \\\\\.

-The group responds,

-"Hear our prayer."
+"God, bring peace to ."
+The group responds, "Hear our prayer."
 When all have had an opportunity to pray, conclude the prayer with the words, "God, thank you for your love and care."
 Remind the children that, like Micah, they too can share God's peace with family and friends.
 End the session with each child becoming a messenger of good news.
 Have the children point their hands and fingers in different directions and say, "Peace be with you and you and you!"
 As they say this, encourage them to point in many different directions to include the whole group in their departing message of peace.
 Encourage the children to go out into the world and spread the message with others.